mgordanier/francesca-giacco-author-site/src/content/markdown/index.md

   and the beauty of Rome's wide piazzas and narrow streets color Emilia's dreamy, but weighty experience of the city.
-She considers the many facets of her life, drifting in and out of memory, following her train of thought wherever it leads.
+She considers the many facets of her life, drifting in and out of memory, following her train of thought wherever it leads.\

+  \

   While climbing a hill near Trastevere, she meets John, an American expat living a seemingly idyllic life.
-They are soon navigating an intriguing connection, one that brings pain they both hold into the light.
+They are soon navigating an intriguing connection, one that brings pain they both hold into the light.\

+   \

   As their intimacy deepens, Emilia starts to see herself anew, both as a woman and as an artist.
-For the first time in her life, she confronts the ways in which she's been letting her father’s success as a musician overshadow her own.
-Forced to reckon with both her origins and the choices she's made, Emilia finds herself on a singular journey—and transformed in ways she never expected.
+Forced to reckon with both her origins and the choices she's made, Emilia finds herself on a singular journey—and transformed in ways she never expected.\

+   \

   Equal parts visceral and cerebral, *Six Days in Rome* is an ode to the Eternal City, a celebration of art and creativity, and a meditation on self-discovery.
 buy_heading: Pre-Order
 buy_button:
   - vendor_name: IndieBound